-The purpose of IMSE funding for AOC students who are conducting research at international (non-US) sites is twofold: 1) to offset costs related to participating in international research programs, including international travel, visas, pre-travel health (when applicable); and 2) to encourage participation in global health related scholarship and research dissemination.
+The purpose of IMSE funding for AOC students who are conducting research at international (non-US) sites is twofold:

+- to offset costs related to participating in international research programs, including international travel, visas, pre-travel health (when applicable); and - 2. to encourage participation in global health related scholarship and research dissemination.
 By helping to offset these costs, our goal is to ensure that Weill Cornell students do not face additional barriers when participating in international AOC projects, compared with domestic ones.
-Funding is generously provided by numerous endowed fellowships and scholarships from our donors (https://international.weill.cornell.edu/weill-cornell-students/imse-fellowships-and-scholarships).
+Funding is generously provided by numerous endowed fellowships and scholarships from our donors.